openimis/master-version/docs/user_manual.rst

 All functionality for use with the administration of insurees can be found under the main menu ``Insurees and Policies``, sub menu ``Insurees``.

-.. _image93:
+.. _image95:
 .. figure:: /img/user_manual/image75.png
   :align: center

-  `Image 93 - Navigation Insurees`
+  `Image 95 - Navigation Insurees`

-Clicking on the sub menu ``Insurees`` re-directs the current user to the Find Insuree Page.\
+Clicking on the sub menu ``Insurees`` re-directs the current user to the Find Insuree Page.

 Find Insuree Page
 """""""""""""""""

-.. _image94:
+.. _image96:
 .. figure:: /img/user_manual/image76.png
   :align: center

-  `Image 94 - Find Insuree Page`
+  `Image 96 - Find Insuree Page`

 The ``Find Insuree Page`` is the first step in the process of finding an insuree and thereafter accessing the family/group overview of insurees, policies and contributions.
 This initial page can be used to search for specific Insurees or groups of insurees based on specific criteria.
-The panel is divided into four panels (:ref:`image94`)
+The panel is divided into four panels (:ref:`image96`)

   A. Search Panel